 "Don't be such a wiseass.
 I need another favor."
 "Jesus, Faith.
 Can't I have a day to breathe?"
 But his voice was warm rather than irritated.
 Andy had been a good friend for a long time.
 Teasing her was one of his great pleasures.
 "Okay, if you do this one thing for me I won't bother you for the rest of the week."
 He laughed.
 "Yeah, yeah, yeah.
 I've heard that before.
 Okay, what is it?"
 "Have you had a chance to check on Phoenix yet?"
 "You do realize I actually do a job I get paid for."
 But she heard the teasing note in his voice and could already hear the computer keys clicking.
 "Where's it located?"
-"And what am I, chopped liver?
-My checks are good."
-"Just kidding."
+"Somewhere on the East Coast."
+She paused, then said deliberately, "A really good computer person could find it."
+"A really good computer person?
+What am I, chopped liver?
+My searches are beyond good."
 "Sorry.
 My sense of humor is a little out of whack right now.
 Dig as deep as you can and call me back on my cell the minute you have anything."
 "Later."
 And he was gone.